-With a focus on meeting the income needs of participants, target date portfolios aim to provide participants with income for 30 years beyond retirement.
-The target date portfolios seek to solve for the right risks at the right time to achieve better retirement outcomes for defined contribution plan participants.
-Target date portfolios are available in multiple vehicle structures and share classes to address a variety of plan needs.
+With a focus on meeting the income needs of participants, our target date funds aim to provide participants with income for 30 years beyond retirement.
+Available in multiple vehicle structures to address a variety of plan needs, PGIM Target Date Funds seek to solve for the right risks at the right time to achieve better retirement outcomes for defined contribution plan participants.

-Target date portfolios are available in cost efficient vehicle structures, combining both passive and actively managed strategies.
+Our target date funds are available in cost-efficient vehicle structures, combining both passive and actively managed strategies.
 Their active/passive design adds value in areas where greater alpha opportunities exist and helps to reduce overall costs.

-The target date portfolios invest in a combination of equity, fixed income, and non-traditional asset classes.
+Our target date funds invest in a combination of equity, fixed income, and non-traditional asset classes.

 PGIM AT A GLANCE

 The target date is the approximate year in which investors plan to retire.
-The target date portfolios are designed for investors who plan to gradually withdraw assets from the fund over a moderate time period following retirement.
-Each portfolio invests in underlying portfolios that provide exposure to fixed income, equity and non-traditional asset classes.
-Each of these asset classes has its own risks that should be reviewed.
-The asset allocation of the target date portfolios will become more conservative as the target date approaches and for ten years after the target date by lessening the equity exposure and increasing the exposure in fixed income investments.
-The principal value of an investment in a target date portfolio is not guaranteed at any time, including the target date.
-There is no guarantee that the portfolio will provide adequate income through retirement.
+The funds are designed for investors who will either withdraw all of their assets upon retirement or who will gradually withdraw assets from the fund over a moderate time period following retirement.
+Each fund invests in underlying funds that provide exposure to fixed income, equity and non-traditional asset classes.
+The asset allocation of the target date funds will become more conservative as the target date approaches and for ten years after the target date by lessening the equity exposure and increasing the exposure in fixed income investments.
+The principal value of an investment in a target date fund is not guaranteed at any time, including the target date.
+There is no guarantee that the fund will provide adequate income through retirement.

-A target date portfolio should not be selected solely based on age or retirement date.
-Before investing, participants should carefully consider the portfolio’s investment objectives, risks, charges and expenses, as well as their age, anticipated retirement date, risk tolerance, other investments owned, and planned withdrawals.
+A target date fund should not be selected solely based on age or retirement date.
+Before investing, participants should carefully consider the fund’s investment objectives, risks, charges and expenses, as well as their age, anticipated retirement date, risk tolerance, other investments owned, and planned withdrawals.